xRyul/link-navigation/README.md

 - **Cache Timeout**: Set how long to keep link data in cache before refreshing.
 - **Cache Cleanup Interval**: Define how often to clean up the cache.
 - **Show Cache Cleanup Notice**: Choose whether to display notifications about cache cleanup.

+*Links - it mainly deals with internal link:
+- Resolved links: Links to notes that actually exist in your vault.
+- Incoming links (or inlinks): links to the active note
+- Outgoing links (or outlinks): links from the active note
+- Frontmatter links: Any links found in the frontmatter section of your notes.
+- Canvas links - if current note is embbed anywhere in any of the Canvas files it will locate them